home-assistant/home-assistant.io/source/_integrations/fortios.markdown

 {% configuration %}
 host:
   description: Hostname or IP address of the FortiGate.
-Optionally portname can be added like this "10.10.10.10:443".
-Remember qoutes if portnumber is added.
+Optionally port name can be added like this "10.10.10.10:443".
+Remember quotes if port number is added.
   required: true
   type: string
 token: